ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 State the amount of the unpaid debt (principal amount);

-State the amount of any late-payment charges due on the declaration date;
+State the amount of any late-payment charges, eventually other accessories due on the declaration date;

 Enter the specific information indicated in the form depending on the type of unpaid debt selected (e.g. lease reference in relation to rent, invoice due date etc.);